Publish 17 May 2022

 Arlene shares her optimistic presupposition with Dr. Sarah, “There must be non-invasive options as well?”

 “Yes, if you want to conceive, you can pursue other options.
 These include hormonal treatment for fibroids.
-Hormones suppress the growth of fibroids.”
+Hormones suppress fibroid growth.”
 Dr. Sarah tells Arlene.

 “This sounds promising, doctor,” she says with a thoughtful gaze on her face.